Battle of Khartoum (2023–2025): Initial attacks on Khartoum Airport and Omdurman, 15–17 April

-In the early hours of the morning of 15 April 2023, the Rapid Support Forces initiated a series of assaults on key installations in Khartoum, including the Khartoum International Airport.
+In the early hours of 15 April 2023, the Rapid Support Forces initiated a series of assaults on key installations in Khartoum, including the Khartoum International Airport.
 During the attack on the airport, the RSF reportedly fired on a Saudia airliner which was arriving at the airport, but no casualties were reported among the aircraft's passengers and crew.
+In the fighting at the Khartoum airport, two civilians were killed.
 The RSF also captured the presidential palace, the residence of former Sudanese president Omar al-Bashir, and attacked a military base.
-In the fighting at the Khartoum airport, two civilians were killed.
-Hemedti claimed that the RSF controlled most of the city's government buildings, but this was disputed by Burhan.
+Hemedti claimed that the RSF controlled most of the city's government buildings; this was disputed by Burhan.